Syndicalism: Reasons for creation

 There was a significant uptick in workers' radicalism in most developed capitalist states from 1911 to 1922, although it relented during World War I. Strikes increased in frequency, numbers of workers involved, and duration.
 According to van der Linden and Thorpe, syndicalism was only one way this radicalization expressed itself.
 In the United Kingdom, the period from 1910 to 1914 became known as the Great Labour Unrest.
 While many historians see syndicalism as a consequence of this unrest, Elie Halévy and the politician Lord Robert Cecil argue it was its cause.
 Employers in France likewise blamed an upsurge in workers' militancy in the same period on syndicalist leaders.
 Syndicalism was further encouraged by employers' hostility to workers' actions.
 The economist Ernesto Screpanti hypothesized that strike waves like the one from 1911 to 1922 generally occur during the upper turning-points of the periodic global long cycles of boom and bust known as Kondratieff waves.
 He argued that such waves of proletarian insurgency were global in reach, saw workers breaking free of the dynamics of the capitalist system, and aimed to overthrow that system.

 According to van der Linden and Thorpe, workers' radicalization manifested itself in their rejection of the dominant strategies in the labor movement, which was led by reformist trade unions and socialist parties.
 Vladimir Lenin posited that "revolutionary syndicalism in many countries was a direct and inevitable result of opportunism, reformism and parliamentary cretinism."
 A feeling that ideological disputes were draining workers' power led Dutch, French, and American syndicalist organizations to declare themselves independent of any political groups.
 In countries like Italy, Spain, and Ireland, which was still under British rule, parliamentary politics were not seen as a serious means for workers to express their grievances.
 Most workers were disenfranchised, yet even in France or Britain, where most male workers had the right to vote, many workers did not trust party politics.
 The enormous numerical growth of well-organized socialist parties, such as in Germany and Italy, did not correlate with any real advance in the class struggle in the minds of many workers, as these parties were thought to be overly concerned with building the parties themselves and with electoral politics than with the class struggle, and had therefore lost their original revolutionary edge.
 The socialists preached the inevitability of socialism but were in practice bureaucratic and reformist.
 Similarly, the trade unions frequently allied with those parties, equally growing in numbers, were denounced for their expanding bureaucracies, their centralization, and for failing to represent workers' interests.
-Between 1902 and 1913, the German Free Trade Unions' membership grew by 350% but its bureaucracy by more than 1900%.
+Between 1902 and 1913, the German Free Trade Unions' membership grew by 350%, but its internal administrative apparatus grew by more than 1900%.